aws-samples/eks-workshop-developers/website/docs/eks/python/aws-otel-instrumentation.md

 docker buildx rm webBuilder
 ```

-Or if using Finch, find the image by name and then remove it by running:
+Alternatively, if you're using Finch, run the following commands to find the image by name and then remove it:

 ```bash
 finch images --filter reference=webbuilder